adam2392/blackjack_kpcb/README.md

 A blackjack implementation using Python for the KPCB Engineering Fellow Challenge.

 # Setup
-Run on a Linux/MacOSx computer that has python3 and pip installed.
+Run on a Linux/MacOSx computer that has python3 and pip installed and if you unzip the tar file.

     # create a virtual environment
     python3 -m venv. venv